Skip to main content

 The Audit Scanner feature is available starting from Kubewarden 1.7.0 release

-Policies evolve over time: new ones are deployed and the existing ones can be updated, both in terms of version and configuration settings.
-This can lead to situations where resources already inside of the cluster are no longer compliant.
-The audit scanner feature provides Kubernetes administrators with a tool to consistently verify the compliance state of their clusters.
+Policies evolve over time.
+New ones are deployed, existing ones are updated.
+Versions and configuration settings change.
+This can lead to situations where resources already inside the cluster are no longer compliant.
+The audit scanning feature provides Kubernetes administrators with a tool that constantly verifies the compliance state of their clusters.

-To illustrate the usage of the audit scanner in Kubewarden, let's consider the following scenario.
+To explain the use of the audit scanner in Kubewarden, consider the following scenario.

-Assume Bob is deploying a Wordpress Pod inside of the cluster.
-He's new to Kubernetes, hence he makes a mistake and deploys this Pod running as a privileged container.
-Since there's no policy preventing that, the Pod is successfully created inside of the cluster.
+Assume Bob is deploying a WordPress Pod in the cluster.
+Bob is new to Kubernetes, makes a mistake and deploys the Pod running as a privileged container.
+At this point, there's no policy preventing that so the Pod is successfully created in the cluster.

 Some days later, Alice, the Kubernetes administrator, enforces a Kubewarden policy that prohibits the creation of privileged containers.
-The Pod deployed by Bob keeps running inside of the cluster.
+The Pod deployed by Bob keeps running in the cluster as it already exists.

-However, thanks to the report generated by the audit scanner, Alice can quickly identify all the workloads that are violating her policies; including the Wordpress Pod created by Bob.
+A report generated by the audit scanner lets Alice identify all the workloads that are violating creation policies.
+This includes the WordPress Pod created by Bob.

 Enable audit scanner

-As stated before, the audit scanner feature can be enabled starting from the Kubewarden 1.7.0 release.
+You can enable the audit scanner starting from the Kubewarden 1.7.0 release.

 Policies

-By default, every policy is evaluated by the audit scanner.
-Operators that want to skip a policy evaluation in the Audit scanner should set the spec.backgroundAudit field to false inside of the policy definition.
-Furthermore, policies in Kubewarden now support two optional annotations: io.kubewarden.policy.severity and io.kubewarden.policy.category:
+By default, the audit scanner evaluates every policy.
+Operators that want to skip a policy evaluation in the audit scanner must set the spec.backgroundAudit field to false in the policy definition.

-• The io.kubewarden.policy.severity annotation allows you to specify the severity level of the policy violation, such as critical, high, medium, low or info.
+• The io.kubewarden.policy.severity annotation lets you specify the severity level of the policy violation, such as critical, high, medium, low or info.

-• The io.kubewarden.policy.category annotation allows you to categorize the policy based on a specific domain or purpose, such as PSP, compliance, or performance.
+• The io.kubewarden.policy.category annotation lets you categorize the policy based on a specific domain or purpose, such as PSP, compliance, or performance.

-See the policy authors docs for more info.
+See the policy authors documentation for more information.

 Permissions and ServiceAccounts

-The audit scanner in Kubernetes requires specific RBAC configurations to be able to scan Kubernetes resources and save the results.
+The audit scanner in Kubewarden requires specific Role Based Access Control (RBAC) configurations to be able to scan Kubernetes resources and save the results.
 A correct default Service Account with those permissions is created during the installation.
-But the user can provide their own ServiceAccount to fine tune access to resources.
+The user can create their own ServiceAccount to configure access to resources.

 The default audit scanner ServiceAccount is bound to the view ClusterRole provided by Kubernetes.
 This ClusterRole allows read-only access to a wide range of Kubernetes resources within a namespace.
 You can find more details about this role in the Kubernetes documentation.

-In addition, the audit scanner is also bound to a ClusterRole that grants read access to Kubewarden resource types and read-write access to the PolicyReport CRDs.
-These permissions enable the scanner to fetch resources for conducting audit evaluations and create policy reports based on the evaluation results.
+Also, the audit scanner is bound to a ClusterRole that grants read access to Kubewarden resource types and read-write access to the PolicyReport CRDs.
+These permissions let the scanner fetch resources for conducting audit evaluations and creating policy reports based on the evaluation results.